-Legal matters incident to the authorization, validity and enforceability of the Lease, as to the Issuer and the Agencies and the authorization and issuance of the Series C Bonds are subject to the unqualified approving opinion of Cook Wegner & Wike PLLP, Bismarck, North Dakota, Bond Counsel.
-The form of opinion of Bond Counsel is attached to this Official Statement as Appendix G. Copies of the opinion will be available at the time of the initial delivery of the Series C Bonds.
-Certain legal matters will be passed upon for the Issuer by the Attorney General.
+Legal matters incident to the authorization and issuance of the Bonds are subject to the unqualified approving opinion of Cook Wegner & Wike PLLP, Bismarck, North Dakota, Bond Counsel.
+The form of opinion of Bond Counsel is attached to this Official Statement as Appendix G. Copies of the opinion will be available at the time of the initial delivery of the Bonds.
+Legal matters incident to the authorization, validity and enforceability of the Leases as to the Issuer and the Agencies will be passed upon for the Issuer by the Attorney General.